Fleetwood Town's Cod Army swim into the Football League

 It was perhaps ironic and fitting that the Mariners of Grimsby should be the team to assist the Cod Army over the finishing line and into the Football League for the very first time.

-Fleetwood Town had twice missed the chance to claim the Blue Square Bet Premier title on home soil, drawing against closest rivals Wrexham on Tuesday evening and then with Lincoln three days later, when victory in either match would have been enough.
+Fleetwood Town had twice missed the chance to claim the Blue Square Bet Premier title on home soil, drawing against closest rivals Wrexham on Tuesday evening and when victory in either match would have been enough.

 It has been a meteoric rise for Fleetwood.

 The newest incarnation of the club was formed in 1997, and they were playing in the ninth tier of English football as recently as 2005.

 Helped by the financial input of chairman Andy Pilley, Fleetwood have a newly-developed Highbury stadium and a team that will be facing the best that League Two has to offer next season.